Mercedes-Benz Pontonobilia

 1955 190SL by Maisto (1:18 scale) with a 1961 Mercedes-Benz Type 190SL prototype (full scale) in the background.

-The Maisto model is die cast metal with plastic trim elements.
+The Maisto model is die-cast metal with plastic trim elements.
 Very detailed and realistic as these photos illustrate.

 Owner of both cars: Farouk El-Khalil / Beirut, Lebanon

 A rare 1:43 scale tinplate, wind-up model of the famous 1952 Mercedes-Benz Type W194 300SL pre-production prototype.
 The toy was produced in Germany by "Dux" (Auto-Dux series).
+The W194 300SL was the genesis of the "sport leicht" (SL / lightweight sports) automotive institution, which continues today.

 Dux was the toy label name for the German firm, Markes & Co.
 The company was founded in 1904 by Karl Markes in Lüdenscheid.
 From the 1930s, Dux production evolved into tin model car kits.
 Production changed over to plastic in the 1960s.
 Toy production ceased altogether in 1981.
 At the 1953 Nuremberg Toy Fair, Markes & Co. of Lüdenscheid introduced the first Dux 300SL miniature.
 It was made entirely of tin, and silver colored like the prototype.
 With a length of 12 cm, it was not exactly enormous, but featured a number of smart details.
 The model was constructed so that the young owner could remove the body from the chassis by using the tools included (wrench and screw driver).
 This was usually not possible with classic tin toys due to the typical slot and tab construction.
 In addition, it was possible to remove the series standard clockwork motor and exchange it for one (available as an accessory) with flywheel drive.
 So, not only a very attractive and thoughtfully designed model, but also one of high educational value.
 This Dux classic was in their program from 1953 until 1958.